brfso/conServers/README.md

 	./install.sh

 Notes: Mac Users can install wget using this is how to: http://osxdaily.com/2012/05/22/install-wget-mac-os-x/

+OBS: If you have some problem installing nokogiri, please execute the following command:
+      sudo apt-get install libgmp-dev
 ##How to Use##

 	1. Set SSH Key in SSH_KEY in /etc/conservers.config